Jeffrey Mursau

 Jeffrey Mursau (June 12, 1954) is a Wisconsin politician, legislator and business owner.

 Born in Oconto Falls, Wisconsin, Mursau owned his business and served as president of the village of Crivitz, Wisconsin.
 Mursau has served in the Wisconsin State Assembly since 2005.
+In 2008 Mursau faced the closest contest of his career when he defeated progressive Democrat Stan Gruszynski by a three-point margin.